Maneren/elektroviz/README.md

-# Electroviz - a visualization off the electric field
+# Electroviz – a visualization of the electric field

 Graphical application written in C++ 23 using the [raylib](https://www.raylib.com/) library that can visualize the electric field of point charges distributed in space.